tilt-dev/tilt.build/src/product.md

 title: "Seeking: Head of Product"
 ---

-### Who We Are
+### Our Mission

 Windmill Engineering is building the platform for cloud-native development.

-Our first product, Tilt, focuses on local microservice development for engineering teams.
-We believe if Tilt can get teams to a place where they prefer doing all their development in local containers, then that opens up entirely new possibilities for the development lifecycle.

-In the same way that git led to a GitHub platform that transformed how developers collaborate on source code, Kubernetes will lead to a platform that fundamentally changes how developers collaborate on servers.
+Imagine if every time you hit save, you could kick off workflows that run in the cloud, with results that are accessible across your team instantly and historically.
+How much more productive could you be with faster workflows?
+What workflows have we not even thought of yet?

+### About Us

+This is a big mission, and we're a small team (6 people, based in NYC's Union Square).

+We're software engineers and toolsmiths.
+We've built developer tools and consumer products.
+Nick and Dan (founders) met working at Google on projects like Google Sheets, Google Code, and others.
+We think cloud-native products like GitHub and Google Sheets are great because of the new workflows they enable.
+We're excited to be working towards it.

+We want to be a better company in an industry that's been neither diverse nor inclusive.
+Each month, we give $100/employee to an org that's making tech less toxic.
+We recognize "meritocracy" and "work hard, play hard" as culture smells.

+### Our First Product

+Tilt relieves the pains of local Kubernetes microservice development.
+It already automates and optimizes container image builds, and has a Heads-Up Display UI that saves you from having to play 20 questions with kubectl.
+But which pains do we relieve next?
+What features relieve them fastest or best?

-We’re looking for a Head of Product to help us shape the strategy on how to get there, operating at the nexus of developer experience, code collaboration, orchestration and more.
+We need a Head of Product to help us answer those questions and shape our strategy and story.

-We are currently a startup of 7 people, backed by top VCs.
-We expect this role to scale as the company grows.
-What you’re doing in your first month will look very different than what you’re doing a year in.

 ### What You'll Do
-- Shape both product priorities and product marketing strategy.
+- Shape product priorities.
-- Set up better systems for how we collect feedback from our existing design partners.
+- Set up better systems for how we collect feedback from users.
 - Distill common trends in how people are using Tilt, and using those insights, anticipate how people could use Tilt in the future.
 - Seek out communities of developers that would find value in Tilt, and build a